Timeline of the Yemeni revolution (23 September – December 2011): 26 November

 Despite Ban's assurances Saleh would fly to the United States, the president instead returned to Yemen.
 Opposition leader Yassin Saeed Noman said that while he did not object to Saleh returning to the country, he did not believe Saleh's continued activity and prominence after signing an agreement that legally reduced him to a symbolic figurehead was appropriate.

 28 November

 At least 25 people are killed in fighting between Sunni and Shia groups.

 December

 3 December

-7 people were killed in clashes in Ta'izz.
+7 people were killed in clashes in Taiz.

 4 December

-A ceasefire agreement was reached in Ta'izz, but fighting continued despite the truce.
+A ceasefire agreement was reached in Taiz, but fighting continued despite the truce.

 6 December

-A spokeswoman for UNICEF said 3 children were killed and 7 wounded in the latest outbreak of violence in Ta'izz.
+A spokeswoman for UNICEF said 3 children were killed and 7 wounded in the latest outbreak of violence in Taiz.
 The UN said more than 20 people had been killed and at least 80 had been injured in Yemen so far during the month as a result of fighting.